 If it is impossible to abbreviate numbers in that way in your language, then use a single 0 (zero digit) in your result.
 For example, the Japanese pattern for 1000 uses that.
 This should be avoided wherever possible, however, in that it may cause bad displays in devices with small screens, such as mobile phones.

-The number of decimals can be changed by the programmer according to the task.
+The number of decimals can be changed by programs that use CLDR according to the task.
 For example, the pattern for 10,000 above (00K for English, 0.0万 for Japanese) may be modified to have more or fewer decimals — it could be changed to have 3 digits of accuracy: 00.0K for English, 0.00万 for Japanese.

 Plural Forms of Numbers

 Some languages have multiple plural forms for numbers, and will have multiple plural categories for each number.
 In such cases, look at the Plural Rules and Tool

 to see what numbers are mapped to the various plural categories.